Meet Our Therapists

 Kiera draws from many perspectives including psychodynamic theories, motivational interviewing and harm reduction, and holistic views of health and healing.
 She has a background in treating trauma, substance use disorders, depression, and anxiety.
 And has worked with people in groups, individual sessions, hospitals, residential treatments, and community mental health.
 Kiera is trained in EMDR to support healing from trauma.

-Mimi Buthelezi, LMHC
+Mimi Buthelezi, LMFT

 she/her/hers